Your AI Built Website Won't Go Live

 This matches what we see on inherited Lovable, Bolt, and Cursor sites, and lines up with published research on AI-generated code.

-Access control on the server.
-The Veracode 2025 GenAI Code Security Report tested 100+ LLMs and found detectable OWASP Top 10 issues in 45% of generated samples; broken access control and injection flaws show up often in web stacks (JavaScript, SQL, XSS).
-The site looks finished because the UI hides other users' menus.
+Who can see what on the server.
+The Veracode 2025 GenAI Code Security Report tested 100+ large language models (LLMs) and found detectable security flaws from the Open Web Application Security Project (OWASP) Top 10 list in 45% of generated samples.
+Broken access control and unsafe data handling show up often.
+The site looks finished because the page hides other users' menus.

-Server-side validation.
-The browser checks an email format; the API accepts anything.
-Bots and bad data hit your database, trigger unexpected bills, or even copy out or alter your data by SQL Injection attacks.
+Input checks on the server.
+The browser checks an email format; the server behind the site accepts anything.
+Bots and bad data can hit your database, trigger unexpected bills, or alter your data through injection attacks.

 Error messages that help.
 Users see a spinner forever or "Error" with no next step.
-Production needs clear copy: session expired, payment failed, try again.
+A live site needs clear copy: session expired, payment failed, try again.

 A boundary around critical code.
-Auth, payments, and data access get regenerated on every AI prompt.
-Mark those files as hands-off in your notes so a "quick fix" doesn't rewrite who can see what.
+Login, payments, and data access get regenerated on every AI prompt.
+Mark those files as hands-off in your notes so a "quick fix" does not rewrite who can see what.

 When you can fix it yourself vs. when to get help